mgsweet/PUBG-Macro-Assist/README.md

 ## Development
 I will try to create some macros to help you fire better.
 Welcome to join and pull request to me.

-## Warn
-Until now, I can play well with my macros.
-But you should know that it may be risk that your ID will be killed.